ericmoritz/wsdemo/README.md

                     {clients, 100},
                     {seconds, 10},
                     {supervisord, {ServerHost, 9001}}]}].

-This will configure the test using 100 clients for
-10 seconds each test.

-Replace `Ip`, `DbRoot` and  `ServerHost` with the correct values.
+Replace `LogFile`, `Ip`, `DbRoot` and `ServerHost` with the correct values.
+Ensure that both the path to `LogFile` and the path to `DbRoot` exist or the test will crash.

-To do the full benchmark of all the servers, on the client machine run:
+This configuration file describe a test using 100 clients for 10 seconds each test.
+We will use this smaller test to ensure that all the servers start and stop properly.

+To run this benchmark, do the following:

     sudo bash
     ulimit -n 999999
-    ./bin/run_all_tests.sh -config config/demo.config
+    ./bin/run_all_tests.sh -config config/small-scale.config

 If all goes well, you should see the suite running in front of your eyes.

-You may see client crashes while the tests are running.
-Crashes due to `connection_timeout` are due to a server unable to accept the incoming TCP connection.
-This is not cause for alarm.
-If you see anything crashing because of a `/{error, .+}/`, this is an unexpected crash of the client and should be investigated.
+Let that run for the entire test.
+It should run for 12 minutes or so.

+If any of the servers crashes you can do the following to diagnose the cause:

+    competition/ $ supervisorctl tail $SERVER_NAME stderr

+After the small scale test, it is time to run the full scale test:

+    [
+        {sasl, [
+            {sasl_error_logger, {file, LogFile}}]},

+        {wsdemo_bench, [
+                    {host, Ip},
+                    {port, 8000},
+                    {db_root, DbRoot},
+                    {supervisord, {ServerHost, 9001}}]}].

 ## Suite config